-A spokesperson at the NHS Trust commented: "Keeping people safe is our top priority, but we knew we couldn't do this effectively with an ageing surveillance network.
+A spokesperson at the NHS Foundation Trust commented: "Keeping people safe is our top priority, but we knew we couldn't do this effectively with an ageing surveillance network.
 So when looking for a new system, we wanted something innovative that would give us longevity.

 "When we went out to tender, we were looking for a CCTV system, but we've ended up with so much more than that.
 Synergy will help us improve patient safety now and in the future.
 We're also looking forward to how it can improve patient care through integration with healthcare technology."

-Brett Longley of Synectics said: "The NHS Trust is one of the largest in the country.
+Brett Longley of Synectics said: "The NHS Foundation Trust is one of the largest in the country.
 Synergy is ideally suited to the challenges that accompany projects of this scale, able to integrate all the functionality the Trust needs.

 "As well as providing ongoing training and support, we look forward to working with the Trust to implement further developments, including remote access applications and integrations with medical alarm systems."